BishopFox/cyberdic/README.md

 # cyber.dic

-This is the companion dictionary of the [Cybersecurity Style Guide](https://cybersecuritystyleguide.bishopfox.com/).
+This is the companion dictionary of the [Cybersecurity Style Guide](https://www.bishopfox.com/cybersecurity-style-guide/).
 The cyber.dic dictionary file can be added to your word processor to augment its standard spellcheck list.
 This is a resource for anyone who regularly writes about tech and is not a fan of the red underline that plagues any highly technical document.

-For now, the word list of cyber.dic is based on V1.1 of the Cybersecurity Style Guide, with certain terms left out if we don't recommend them, or if they would not be understood by your spellcheck software because of how they are written (e.g., if they have punctuation, numbers, hyphens, or spaces).
+The word list of cyber.dic is primarily based on the Cybersecurity Style Guide and augmented with additional terms that often crop up during security assessments.
+We have also tailored the list to address the capabilities and limitations of each processor we support, for example removing terms with odd spellings that would not be properly handled by your spellcheck software (e.g., if they contain punctuation, numbers, hyphens, or spaces).

 This word list will be periodically updated to reflect new terms in the ever-changing landscape of technology and security.
-In particular, we will release a new version after V2 of the Style Guide is published in Fall 2019.
+Major version updates will be released as we prepare new editions of the Cybersecurity Style Guide.

 ## Installation

 Please access the folders of this repo for specific installation instructions for your word processor; we currently support Microsoft Word (for Windows and macOS) and LibreOffice Writer (all versions).

 ## Your Feedback and Input